walidad007/MediMind-Ai-Therapist/README.md

 **MediMind** is an agentic AI-powered mental health support system that combines an LLM-based reasoning agent with tool modules and a simple Streamlit UI.
 It provides empathetic conversational support, evidence-grounded suggestions, and transparent tool usage while emphasizing safety and clear medical disclaimers.

 ---
+## 🚀 Preview
+Here’s what the MediMind app looks like in action:

 ![MediMind Screenshot](assets/medimind_preview.png)